 The length of an appointment is five years.

 - Ph.D. or other earned terminal degree in the field of appointment or closely-related field

 - Evidence of peer-reviewed scholarly achievement in the last five years

 - If faculty in units without graduate academic programs are asked to co-direct a student's dissertation, they should seek a graduate faculty appointment through the student's unit.

-- The dean reviews, signs the form and submits the packet to the Graduate School
+- The Authorized Dean's Signature Designee reviews, signs the form and submits the application to the Graduate School.
+Designees by college/school:

 - The dean of the Graduate School makes the final decision on the appointment.